cclites/Extant-Chameleon/README.md

 Database.php holds configs for cache storage.

+Auths.php holds user API tokens

 <i>Jobs</i>

 The job classes for ShipStation and ControlPad queues are unused for the moment until testing indicates otherwise.
 They are stubbed in and ready to go if needed.
 <hr>

+#####Operational Notes:

+User authentications are loaded from auths config.
+When the Cron runs, it looks for an array of users users in auths config, and processes each user.